reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/Overview.md

 Based on your interests, you can use this lab guide as a reference to learn and test any Microsoft Fabric feature.
 You are also encouraged to explore additional features of Microsoft Fabric based on your interests and preferences.

 - Lab 01 - Getting Started with Microsoft Fabric
-- Lab 02 - Cloud-Scale-Analytics-with-Microsoft-Fabric
+- Lab 02 - Ingest data with a Microsoft Fabric Lakehouse
-- Lab 03 - Cloud-Scale-Analytics-with-Microsoft-Fabric
+- Lab 03 - Analyze data with Apache Spark
 - Lab 04 - Use Delta tables in Apache Spark
-- Lab 05 - Cloud-Scale-Analytics-with-Microsoft-Fabric
+- Lab 05 - Seamless Cloud Analytics: Empowering with Data Pipelines
 - Lab 06 - Create a Dataflow (Gen2) in Microsoft Fabric
 - Lab 07 - Analyze data in a data warehouse
 - Lab 08 - Get started with Real-Time Analytics in Microsoft Fabric